 Total energy applied during treatment means nothing (for continuous movement RF or ultrasound)

-Back in the early 2000s, when RF treatments were static (using the “stamp” or “pulse” method), counting the total amount of energy applied on the skin (as measured in Joules, kiloJoules to be precise), meant something: it signified how strong the treatment was on that particular area.
+Back in the early 2000s, when RF treatments were static (using the “stamp” or “pulse” method), counting the total amount of energy applied on the skin (as measured in Joules, kiloJoules to be precise), meant something: it signified how strong the treatment was for each ‘pulse’ on that particular area.

-Today this stamp/pulse method is only being used for one ultrasound treatment, one RF treatment and for RF microneedling and HIFU.
+Today this stamp/pulse method is only being used for one specific ultrasound machine, one specific RF machine and for all RF microneedling and HIFU treatments.

 If you have been following this blog you would know that we are not big fans of the stamp method (and consequently HIFU and RF microneedling), as at reasonable intensities it limits effectiveness/efficiency and at high intensities it causes burns.